How To Selected the Best Diaper Bags

 With all that out of the way, the price tag on the Skip Hop Duo SE surely came as a surprise to many of our testers.
 Some even anticipated the price to be $200!
 However, the bag is priced at an honest $70 and with the right discounts and sales going on, you can get it for under $50.
 In other words, the Skip Hop Duo SE offers the maximum bang for your buck.

 - The special editions Skip Hop Duo is perfect for the fashion-conscious.

-- Skip Hop Duo SE is only available in certain colour options.
+- Skip Hop Duo SE is only available in certain color options.
 They are, however, all top-of-the-shelf styles.
-Those looking for more neutral styles, can opt for the normal edition of the same bag.
+Those looking for more neutral styles can opt for the normal edition of the same bag.

 - The main downside of this bag is that it is purely a shoulder bag, which can be a challenge during long outings.

 Other Top Contenders In Our Test

 In many aspects, the Ergobaby Coffee Run packs the best features of our top contenders in a single bag.
 The tote style bag offers a trendy look that is available in neutral, serious colors.
 The bag does even beat our second runner-up in a couple of evaluation parameters.